Our vision

 Establishing key networks and partnerships

-The ICA will bring together clinicians, academics, researchers and system leaders to create new delivery pathways.
-It will link higher and further education to create new innovative pathways for learners across the key networks using new and established partnerships.
+The ICA brings together clinicians, academics, researchers and system leaders to create new delivery pathways.
+It links higher and further education to create innovative learning pathways for learners across key networks leveraging new and established partnerships.

-The ICA will develop new educational and workforce pathways, leading to new professional disciplines that address modern challenges head on.
-It will enable us to equip health and social care professionals to work collaboratively at every level, placing patients and carers at the centre of design and delivery of new care pathways.
+The ICA develops new educational and workforce pathways, leading to new professional disciplines that directly address modern challenges.
+It enables us to equip health and social care professionals with the skills to work collaboratively at every level, placing patients and carers at the centre of designing and delivering new care pathways.

-Our ICA seeks to develop, improve, and test the service delivery models of the future, to equip workforces with the skills to keep challenging, reinventing, and refining.
+Our ICA seeks to develop, improve, and test the service delivery models of the future, equipping workforces with the skills to continuously challenge, reinvent, and refine health and care practices.

-• An increased demand for health and social care staff at all levels of expertise and skill and the need for greater skills mix and agility.
+• Meeting the rising demand for health and social care staff at all levels of expertise and skill while promoting a greater mix of skills and agility.

-• Address issues around accessing the right level of personalised care at the right time when community and primary care and acute services are overloaded.
+• Ensuring individuals can access personalised care at the appropriate time and level, even when community and primary care and acute services are overloaded.

-• Work together with acute and community care organisations to remap patient flow, mainly focusing on providing effective social care.
+• Collaborating with acute and community care organisations to redesign patient flow, primarily focusing on delivering effective community care.

-We’re delighted to collaborate with several partners across local and regional health and social care systems on this new initiative including:
+In building the ICA, UWE Bristol is delighted to collaborate with several partners across local and regional health and care systems, including:

 • Avon and Wiltshire Mental Health Partnerships NHS logo